 We can only ship within the continental United States.
 NO INTERNATIONAL SHIPPING!
-Shipping will be with USPS Priority Mail and calculated based on weight and your zip code.
+Shipping will be with UPS Ground and calculated based on weight and your zip code.
+I know the shipping says USPS Priority.
+UPS is calculating crazy amounts, so the shipping fee will be based on post office rates.
 Sometimes the calculations are wrong.
 If we feel that you have been grossly overcharged for shipping, we will refund the difference at our discretion.

 We strive to provide you with the best quality maples.
 Our plants are packed with care and love.
 If you receive a damaged plant, we will replace it at no cost to you.
 We have no control over your maple once it reaches your doorstep.
 It is up to you to protect it from weather, pets, insects and diseases, improper planting, poor soil conditions, and other related issues.